Most interesting landmarks of Australia

 - Samford Bora rings – Queensland.
 Some of the best-preserved earthen rings – unique ritual structures for male initiation ceremonies.
 In total, in the eastern part of Australia, there are some 426 such structures.

 - Tully River dendroglyphs – Queensland.
 Seven carved trees with diverse designs.
 Dendroglyphs are characteristic monuments of Aboriginal culture, characteristic in the New South Wales and also neighboring regions.

 - Weipa shell mounds – Queensland, west coast of Cape York Peninsula.
 Some 600 human-built mounds of shellfish Anadara granosa, including ridges which are several hundred meters long and up to 13 meters high, up to 1,200 years old.
 Origin and purpose of these structures is not completely clear.

 One of the iconic buildings representing not only Australia but the 20th century architecture in general is the building of Sydney Opera House (New South Wales), built in 1973.
 Cityscape of Sydney is adorned also with the renowned, 139 meters high arch of Sydney Harbour Bridge (New South Wales), built in 1932.

 Important testimony to the Australian history is Port Arthur (Tasmania) – former convict settlement for hardest British and Irish criminals.
 This site is renowned also as a haunted place.
 Coober Pedy (South Australia) is an unusual settlement of opal miners, where many people live underground due to the scorching heat above the ground.
 Here under the ground has been built also churches, hotels and other buildings.

 Described landmarks of Australia

 Australia covers the smallest continent of the world and islands around this continent.
 The enormous and diverse area of Australia contains countless amazing and unique monuments.
 Parts of the country have not been thoroughly investigated and sometimes there are reported new, surprising finds.

-Major part of Australian attractions are natural monuments but of world importance are also such archaeological monuments as Australian cliff paintings and some architecture monuments, e.g. Sydney Opera House.
+Major part of the landmarks of Australia are natural monuments but of world importance are also such archaeological monuments as Australian cliff paintings and some architecture monuments, e.g. Sydney Opera House.